AAAGUAI31/MyFirstRe/README.md

 # MyFirstRe
-This is my first time to creat a new repository on github
+This is my first time to create a new repository on github